In this article, you will understand step by step how to easily integrate with Azure Active Directory

 For instance, if you manage multiple accounts or would like to connect multiple times to the integration.
 It's automatically titled (Connection 1,2,3 etc), but you can change it to a custom name to make it easier to identify.

-All the permissions that are required for the integration with Azure Active Directory are read-only permissions and do not allow Scytale to perform any actions within your Azure AD account.
+All the permissions that are required for the integration with Microsoft Entra ID are read-only permissions and do not allow Scytale to perform any actions within your Azure AD account.

 -